 The Los Angeles Regional Water Board conducted “off-cycle” assessments for the 2018 Cycle.
 The region evaluated bacteria data collected at nine beaches in Ventura County that had been previously identified as impaired.
 The bacteria data were evaluated against the newly adopted statewide bacteria provisions for the water contact recreation (REC-1) beneficial use.
 Based on this evaluation, the region determined that the REC-1 beneficial use is supported in eight of the nine beaches.
 Data from one of the beaches indicated that the REC-1 beneficial use is impaired.
-Based on this assessment, staff proposed removing seven beaches, and not listing one beach, from the 2014/2016 303(d) list.
+Based on this assessment, staff proposed removing seven beaches, from the 2014/2016 303(d) list.
+The eighth beach was not listed as impaired on the 2014/16 303(d) list and staff proposed that it remain not listed.
+The ninth beach was listed on the 2014/16 303(d) list and staff proposed that it remain the 2018 303(d) list.
 The Regional Water Board approved the recommendation on March 14, 2019.

 In reviewing the Regional Water Board listing recommendations, State Water Board staff confirmed that the REC-1 objective was not exceeded at the eight beaches.
 However, the eight beaches recommended for delisting by the Regional Board also have shellfish harvesting (SHELL) assigned as a beneficial use.
 The SHELL beneficial use protects areas where shellfish may be harvested for human consumption.
 The SHELL water quality objective is expressed as levels of total coliform (a type of bacteria), and the LOEs developed for seven of the eight beaches indicate that the shellfish beneficial use is impaired.
 The seven beaches partially support beneficial uses (support REC-1 but not SHELL), therefore, the State Water Board proposes to change the Regional Water Board’s delisting recommendations for the seven beaches to instead keep them on the 303(d) list as impaired for the SHELL use.
-See Table 17, below for a list indicating the Regional Water Board decision and results of State Board staff review of each beach.
+See Table 4-3, below for a list indicating the Regional Water Board decision and results of State Board staff review of each beach.